preinagel/ratrixcam/docs/SetUpInstructions.md

 2. Use pliers to gently loosen the focus lock ring, so lens can be focused manually
 3. Remove the illuminating LEDs for any camera that would otherwise cause reflected glare
 4. Put each camera in a 3D-printed camera case with openings for cooling
-5. Use dremel to  make/enlarge openings for connectors or LEDs, if needed
-6. Secure case closed with 2-4 screws
+6. Secure case closed with 2-4 tiny self-tapping screws
 7. Swap in alternative lenses if applicable
 8. Mount the camera case to a go-pro extender arm.
    - Large thumb-screw GoPro screws are easier to work with in the dark, but think about which way you want them to protrude